autodesk-platform-services/aps-tutorials-website/docs/setup/_shared/vscode.md

 :::tip
-We've built an extension for Visual Studio Code that provides insight into some of the Forge services and data directly from the editor:
+We've built an extension for Visual Studio Code that provides insight into some of the APS services and data directly from the editor:
 [vscode-forge-tools](https://marketplace.visualstudio.com/items?itemName=petrbroz.vscode-forge-tools).
-This could be useful when debugging your own Forge applications.
+This could be useful when debugging your own APS applications.
 :::